 The PUFFIN CAM overlooks a puffin loafing area at Seal Island NWR where Audubon's Project Puffin operates a summer field station.
 The Seal Island puffins were decimated by excessive hunting in 1887.
 The colony was restored by bringing puffin chicks to the island from Newfoundland.
 Now more than 500 pairs nest at the island.
 Watch the puffins and their relatives the razorbills and murres that now frequent Seal Island.

 The PUFFIN BURROW CAM gives views of the family life of a pair of puffins at Seal Island NWR.
-The pair hatched a single chick, named Petey.Watch the devoted parents tend their chick in views rarely seen before.
+The pair hatched a single chick, named 'Petey' in 2012.
 Unfortunately, Petey did not survive because of a shortage of proper size food.
 In 2013, a puffin chick named 'Hope' hatched on July 3rd on Seal Island NWR, entertained us as she grew into a feisty young puffling, and fledged on August 21st.

-The COMMON TERN CAM sits in the middle of Maine’s largest colony of Common Terns at Seal Island NWR.
+The ARCTIC TERN CAM sits in the middle of the tern colony at Seal Island NWR.
 Watch the parents while they incubate and rear their fuzzy chicks.
-Terns have migrated from Seal Island and are now on their winter home in Brazil and Argentina.
+Adults migrate to the southern hemisphere and eventually settle into their winter home in the Weddell Sea of Antarctica.